sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getProductsDropdownItems({products: [{id: '1', name: 'Tacos'}]})).toEqual([{label: 'Tacos', value: '1'}])
 -->

-Here we’re wrapping a single element in an array, so we can use the same code to work with single values and arrays.
+Here, we’re wrapping a single element in an array so we can use the same code to work with single values and arrays.

 ## Deduplicating algorithms

-Examples in the previous section introduced an important technique: _algorithm deduplication_.
-Instead of having several branches of the main logic depending on the input type, we only have one, but we’re normalizing the input before running the algorithm.
+Examples in the previous section introduce an important technique: _algorithm deduplication_.
+Instead of branching the main logic based on the input type, we code the main logic only once, but we normalize the input before running the algorithm.
 This technique can be used in many other places.

-Imagine an article likes counter, where we can vote multiple times:
+Imagine an article likes counter where we can vote multiple times:

 <!--
 function counter() {